burlachenkok/json_processing/README.md

 So before use this script you should convert text representation of JSON object into representation which doesn't include line feeding.

-# Actual Source code for script
+# Reference to Source code and repository

 [1] Repository with script https://github.com/burlachenkok/json_processing

 [2] Script itself: https://github.com/burlachenkok/json_processing/blob/master/json_processing.py
+I tested this application with Python 2.7*.

 # Author
 Konstantin Burlachenko (burlachenkok@gmail.com)